Place-names

 - London or Smithfield, the ultimate destinations – there's a ‘Smithfield Road' in Builth Wells, 200 miles from London.

 - Little London: there are nearly 100 around the country, and even more are being found, mostly on the edge of villages.
-It is probably the commonest place-name of all.
-Could these (fields, or dwellings with fields attached) have been named by their owners to tempt Welshman to put their cattle/sheep there overnight?
+(It is the second commonest place-name of all, the commonest being Coldharbour - see below.)
+Could these fields, or dwellings with fields attached, have been named by their owners to tempt Welshman to put their cattle/sheep there overnight?
 No, it must have been the Welsh who called the LLs "llundainfach", little steps to London as it were.
 (See the article "Little London, Alveley" under the Salop tab, which convinced me.)
 My friend John Trimmer used to keep a Llundainfach website, giving details of all the LLs he had found, and has given me permission to duplicate his findings on this website.
 It now has a separate tab of its own at the top.

 - Runt, an epithet for the Welsh Blacks, which were half the size of some English breeds.